smartdevicelink/sdl_requirements/detailed_docs/TRS/RC/SetInteriorVehicleData.md

 SDL must
 - cut off these fake parameters
-- forward to HMI only items of controlData structure that are related to requested moduleType.
+- forward to HMI only items of controlData structure that are related to requested moduleType

 9.
 In case